nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # Features

-> :bulb: Notes about the commands:
+> :information_source: Notes about the commands:
 >
 > You can refer to [Glossary](#glossary) to understand technical terms mentioned below.
 > * Parameters enclosed in `[]` should contain **one or more** optional parameters.